 Competitive Advantage – Coca cola Marketing Strategy

-Coca-Cola’s competitive advantage is in comparison to its competitors in terms of Operations Cost Control, Brand Portfolio, Channel Marketing, Collaborative Customer Relationship.
+Coca-Cola’s competitive advantage is in comparison to its competitors in terms of Operations Cost Control, Brand Portfolio, Channel Marketing, and Collaborative Customer Relationship.

 Coca Cola has outsourced its bottling operations to FEMSA, the largest Bottling franchisee for the Coca-Cola trademark beverages around the globe.
 It assists the company in capturing growth potential in the non-carbonated beverage sector.
 Additionally, it helps in strategic acquisitions through agreements to acquire companies together with The Coca Cola Company.